Convex-Dev/design/cad/017_peerops/README.md

 - At least 8 GB RAM (32 Gb Recommended)
 - At least 2 TB fast Storage (NVMe Recommended)
 - A secure modern operating system (Linux recommended) with good support for memory mapped files
-- Java 15 or above
+- Java 21 or above

-## Installation
+The network should be configured with:
+- a publicly accessible IP address (IPv4 or IPv6)
+- firewall access to the server via TCP on a chosen port (the Convex protocol default `18888` is recommended)
+- a trusted DNS entry (e.g. `peer.mycompany.com`)

+The DNS entry is optional, but it will help significantly with discoverability / user access to your peer.

 ## Configuration

+### Peer Config

+Peers can be configured at launch

 Peers SHOULD configure the number of concurrent outgoing Peer connections according to their available bandwidth.
-20 recommeded for Peers with fast connections.
+20 recommended for Peers with fast connections.

 ## Startup

 ## Shutdown

 ## Upgrade

 ## Recovery